SOFIE-project/Interledger/tests/README.md

 This test set is not self-dependent.
 The modules interacting with ethereum need a local ethereum instance running.
 These examples use ganache-cli.

-**Testing Ethereum Initiator and Responder: One instance running on port 8545**
+**Testing Ethereum Initiator and Responder: One instance running on port 7545**

-    ganache-cli -p 8545
+    ganache-cli -p 7545
     pytest tests/system/test_ethereuminitiator.py
     pytest tests/system/test_ethereumresponder.py

+These tests examine the correctness of different modules of EthereumInitiator and EthereumResponder classes.

+**Testing Ethereum Initiator and Responder:**
+These tests examine the correctness of KsiResponder's functionalities.

+    pytest tests/system/test_ethereumresponder.py
+    pytest tests/system/test_interledger_ethereum_ksi.py

+> **NOTE** The credintial for ksi should be specified in local-config file before running following tests.

 **Testing timeouts**

-To run these tests set the variable `ENABLE_THIS_TESTS` to True in tests/system/test_timeouts.py and run ganache-cli **without** auto-mining: add the flag `-b 1` which sets up a mining time of 1 second.
+To run these tests run ganache-cli **without** auto-mining: add the flag `-b 1` which sets up a mining time of 1 second.

     ganache-cli -p 8545 -b 1
     pytest tests/system/test_timeout_.py

+This test checks behavior of different modules of EthereumInitiator and EthereumResponder classes under timeout condition.
 > **NOTE** Having the -b option always activated will slow down all the other tests.

-**Testing Interledger: Two instances running on ports 8545 and 7545**
+**Testing Interledger: Two instances running on ports 7545 and 7546**

-    ganache-cli -p 8545
     ganache-cli -p 7545
+    ganache-cli -p 7546
     pytest tests/system/
-    pytest tests/system/test_interledger.py
+    pytest tests/system/test_interledger_ethereum.py
+This test examine both way communication between two different ledgers which is controlled by the interledger component.

 ## Known issues
 - integration/test_interledger.py, after running `interledger`, interledger.run(), the test needs `await asyncio.sleep()` before emitting event, otherwise coroutines block;